Frequently Asked Questions

 Yes, guests who are wheelchair-bound or on crutches will be given designated seats.
 Graduates must indicate in the Convocation Online Form for guests who need special assistance.
 Ushers will assist guests to designated seating areas in the Auditorium.

-Q6.
+Q7.
 When should my guests be seated?
-What if my parents/ guests do not arrive after I have entered the theatre?
+What happens if my parents or guests arrive after I have entered the theatre or after the ceremony has started?

 As the convocation ceremony is a solemn and formal event, guests should be dressed appropriately as befits the occasion, i.e. shirt and tie.
 Please note that T-shirts, shorts, slippers, or sandals are not appropriate.

-Q8.
-Can guests take photos/videos during the ceremony?
+Q9.
+Can guests take photos / videos during the ceremony?

 Yes, guests may take photographs/videos from their seats.
 They should not leave their seats to avoid obstruction to the free movement of the graduates as they move up and down the stage.